Sohibul Iman: Early life and education

 Iman was born in Tasikmalaya on 5 October 1965.
 He attended Bogor Agricultural University for three terms until he received a scholarship and moved to Waseda University, Japan, where he earned a Bachelor of Engineering, then a Master of Engineering from Takushoku University and a PhD from the Graduate School of Science Knowledge at Japan Advanced Institute of Science and Technology (JAIST).

 Political career

 In 1998, Sohibul joined the Justice Party and became the head of its Department of Technology and Environment.
 In 2005, he became head of the party's Economy, Finance, Industry, and Technology Department, a position he held until 2010.
-He was elected to the People's Representative Council in 2009, became a member of the People's Representative Council's State Financial Accountibility Agency in 2010 and 12 February 2013, became Deputy Speaker of the Council after Matta was promoted, replacing Luthfi Hasan Ishaaq who was convicted of corruption.
+He was elected to the People's Representative Council in 2009, became a member of the People's Representative Council's State Financial Accountability Agency in 2010 and 12 February 2013, became deputy speaker of the council after Matta was promoted, replacing Luthfi Hasan Ishaaq who was convicted of corruption.

 In the People's Consultative Assembly, he is one of 35 members of the Four Pillars of National Socialization team.

-He was reelected to the council for 2014-2019, but he resigned in 2017.
+He was reelected to the council for 2014–2019, but he resigned in 2017.